 His father held the door open for him and Junior stepped through.

 “It was good seeing you.”
 His father said.

 “Pa, listen, I would come more often if it wasn’t for Emily and the work—”

 His father smiled, quieting Junior with his look.

-“Your grandfather would not tolerate such words, in fact, I think he would hate you for saying such things.
+“Your grandfather would not tolerate such words, in fact, I think he wouldn’t like you one bit for saying such things.
 I’m different than my father, I don’t judge like he used to.
 He would have judged you to be a lousy boy, inconsiderate.
 He was a hard man from a different time but I still loved him and took care of him because that’s the duty of a son.
-But I me, I don’t judge you.
+But me, I don’t judge you.
 You do what you think is best and send my regards to my workers and also to Emily.”

 The light from the sun cast his father’s shadow upon Junior whose gaze was fixed upon his father’s feet, unable to raise his head and meet his father’s eyes.